TChowdhury1999/D3_Conways_Life/README.md

 Physics Year 3 lab experiment using Forth to investigate Conway's Life Tanjim Chowdhury

+30/10/2020

+IMPLEMENTATION OF CONWAYS LIFE IS LOCATED IN THE FOLDER LABELLED FINAL Folder containing words has been updated and shows the history of the files

 22/10/20

 Folder called words contains words made whilst learning Forth or otherwise which will be useful for creating Conway's Life